This is Avicii Arena

 Mia Skäringer, 2019

 Mia can be proud of the largest number of sold-out shows for one touring production in the arena.
 With the performance ‘Avig Maria – No More Fucks To Give,’ Mia Skäringer sold out Avicii Arena 6 (!) times.

 The arena had existed for around a year when one of the greatest freedom fighters in history gave a speech in the arena.
 Nelson Mandela had been a free man for a month and Sweden became the first country outside Africa he visited.

 The hard rock giants broke the audience record – for the third time.
-Just two days after Metallica took back the audience record, the band broke their own record when 17,303 fans came to the second gig of their Worldwired Tour.
+Just two days after Metallica reclaimed the audience record, the band broke their own record when 17,303 fans attended the second gig of their Worldwired Tour.

 Tre Kronor, World Cup 2013

-Hockey history was written when the gold heroes lifted the trophy in front of a home crowd in euphoria – as the first country to win the World Cup on home ground since 1986.
+Hockey history was made when the gold heroes lifted the trophy in front of a jubilant home crowd – becoming the first country to win the World Cup on home ground since 1986.